micheles/papers/PITCHME.md

 - XML/CSV exporters
 - XML/CSV importers
-- Clearly the choice of the internal formats is even more important:
+- clearly the choice of the internal formats is even more important:
   @color[green](HDF5 is the way to go)

 ---